Nov 2024

 She has always been developmentally ahead, which is weird for a small baby, speaking as if she’s a 2 year old when she’s less than 1.
 Meaning her mind is racing all night to keep up with all that growth.
 Combine that with sickness, teething, sleep regressions, leaps and suddenly you have a recipe for near permanent sleep problems.

 A mistake we made here is we were too prescriptive as a family and we listened to well intentioned advice that wasn’t tailored for us.
-My wife mandated a 7pm bed time because it’s what a sleep consultant told us.
+My wife mandated a 7pm bed time because it’s what doctors and sleep specialists told us.
 Plus she found it sustainable for some alone time each night without the baby that we could spend together.
 But it took me way too long to start to ignore the conventional wisdom and start to experiment with her sleep.
-This is when we tried 2 hacks that have started working for us.
-Later bedtimes and audiobooks.
+This is when we tried 3 hacks that have started working for us.
+Later bedtimes, dream feeds and audiobooks.

 The experiment that really worked and flipped her wakeups in the other direction (asleep 2/3rds of nights and awake for 1/3rd of nights) was just simple letting her go to sleep later and turning on an audiobook.
-We now have a baby whose bedtime is 9pm and she’s listening to financial real estate investing podcasts before bedtime each night.
+We now have a baby whose bedtime is 9pm and she’s listening to financial real estate investing podcasts and getting a large bottle before bedtime each night.

 Identity Loss and Social Atrophy

 When you become a new parent your old identity is gone.
 But your body is experiencing acute whiplash because you still feel like you, but you’re not.
 You’re this new parent version of you.
 I’m not Sohum anymore, I’m my daughters Dad.
-This is hard to process.
+This is hard to process exactly from an identity perspective.
 You also go into this vortex of parent life where the world doesn’t make any sense except seen through the lens of being a parent.

 A lot of the time you had for your past interests and the people you spent time with in those interests, just disappear.
 I’ll use an example that shocked me a while ago.
 I love Magic the Gathering, a collectible card game.
 I used to play it at the highest competitive level on the Pro Tour and Grand Prix’s.
 I loved playing Magic and I had a group of Magic friends who I’d play with every fortnight like clockwork.
 But then suddenly I was at my daughters first birthday party and realising this was the first time I’d seen those people since she was born.
 Let alone played Magic with them.